luigi1809/webfilter-ng/README.md

 * Filtering of http or https TLS trafic does not depends on TCP port (supported in Squid version 4 only).
 Useful for example for application that use TLS on TCP port 80.

 Compared to classic DNS filtering :
-* webfilter-ng ensure that DNS filtering is not bypassed (i.e. usage of a non-filtering DNS, local hosts file, usage of DNSSEC or [DnsCrypt](https://github.com/jedisct1/dnscrypt-proxy))
+* webfilter-ng ensure that DNS filtering is not bypassed (i.e. usage of encrypted DNS such as [DoH](https://en.wikipedia.org/wiki/DNS_over_HTTPS) integrated in [modern web browser](https://support.mozilla.org/en-US/kb/firefox-dns-over-https, DNSSEC or [DnsCrypt](https://github.com/jedisct1/dnscrypt-proxy), non-filtering DNS or local hosts file...)

 Three options of usage
 --------------------